“This will be our reply to violence: to make music more intensely, more beautifully, more devotedly than ever before.” Leonard Bernstein

 Sing this holiday season with your choirs and your families and your friends.
 Let differences go and reach for the common, shared values you do have together.
 Make Peace with those you love as well as those you don’t love.
 Cherish the old songs and laugh at the silly songs.
 Let the music bring you together.
 And let it begin with you.

-I wish Peace for you during the next week and into the New Year.
+I wish Peace for you during the coming week and as we head toward the New Year.
 And much love.